TuringLang/AdvancedHMC.jl/README.md

 ## API and supported HMC algorithms

 An important design goal of AdvancedHMC.jl is modularity; we would like to support algorithmic research on HMC.
-This modularity means that different HMC variants can be easily constructed by composing various components, such as preconditioning metric (i.e., mass matrix), leapfrog integrators,  trajectories (static or dynamic), and adaption schemes, etc.
+This modularity means that different HMC variants can be easily constructed by composing various components, such as preconditioning metric (i.e., mass matrix), leapfrog integrators,  trajectories (static or dynamic), adaption schemes, etc.
 The minimal example above can be modified to suit particular inference problems by picking components from the list below.

 ### Hamiltonian mass matrix (`metric`)